 Shallow-Fry the Tofu

-To shallow fry the tofu, you add a thin layer of neutral-flavoured oil to the pot, just barely covering the bottom of the pot.
+To shallow fry the tofu, add a thin layer of neutral-flavoured oil to the pot, just barely covering the bottom of the pot.
 The amount will depend on the size of your pot.
-With a 9 inch diameter pot, we used 3 tablespoons of oil.
+With a 9-inch diameter pot, we used 3 tablespoons of oil.
 Don’t panic, all of this oil does not get absorbed.

 Only about half of the oil gets absorbed by the tofu — that’s about one tablespoon and a half of oil for the entire recipe.